vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 499 commits since the previous release, including 188 fixes.
+More than 501 commits since the previous release, including 189 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sun Sep 13 06:04:38 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Mon Sep 14 06:12:00 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER